LKBotond/SecureIT/readme.md

 After this the Username and Password are Hashed with SHA-256.
 I opted to not Salt the username, since everything works locally, its highly unlikely to have so many users, on a home computer that there would be any collisions.
 Also The username is only used as a key to find and (or) store the registration data locally, thus not necesitating encryption.

 The password though goes through a more complicated journey, of which I describe under the [**Password security**](#Password-security) section in the [Encryption](#Encryption) chapter.
 TLDR on it, the user provided password is the base for both an **encryption key** for the user Object, and the **Key base** from which later encryption keys are derived.
-The **Key base** is then encrryppted by the **encryption key** and stored within the user object.
+The **Key base** is then encry pted by the **encryption key** and stored within the user object.
 After creating the user a temporary session is created which stores an encrypted version of the **Key base** and some necesary random values.

 After the password and the session are secured, the user is redirrected to the interior of the app and Secure it will henceforth scrape newly visited websites.